-The Future of Libraries and Makerspaces: A Guide to Integrating 3D Printing for Public Access
+Empowering the Public: The Future of Libraries, Makerspaces, and 3D Printer Projects – A Comprehensive Guide to Using 3D Printer Files for Public Access

 As the world becomes increasingly digital, libraries and makerspaces are transforming into innovative hubs that provide hands-on learning experiences and cutting-edge technology to their communities.